By Dr. Jim Dahle, WCI Founder

 Vanguard Backdoor Roth IRA 7

-Check it over and hit submit and you get the confirmation page.
+Check it over and hit Submit.
+That'll take you to the confirmation page.

 Vanguard Backdoor Roth IRA 8